generalui/jekyll-image-size/README.md

 rest:
   - must start with a space
-  - only used for the "img" tag mode
+  - only used for the "img" tag format
   - appended to the end of the img-tag just before the ">".
 ```

 ```
-# modes
+# formats
 {% imagesize imageSource %}           # 652x435
 {% imagesize imageSource:size %}      # 652x435
 {% imagesize imageSource:size/2 %}    # 326x218